vranki/hemppa/README.md

 * !flog status - print status of this room
 * !flog live - enable live field log for this room
 * !flog rmlive - disable live field log for this room
-* !flog timezone 3 - set timezone (relative to UTC, see API docs)

 NOTE: disabled by default